tfabris/BlueGigaEmpeg/README.md

 The BlueGigaEmpeg module can connect to any of these power sources:

-- Obtain power from the tuner module connector on the empeg's docking sled wiring harness.
+- It can obtain power from the tuner module connector on the empeg's docking sled wiring harness.
 This is the default way for it to get its power during normal operation.

-- Obtain power from the USB plug, the Arduino USB "type B" port accessible on the BlueGigaEmpeg casing.
+- It can obtain power from the USB plug, the Arduino USB "type B" port accessible on the BlueGigaEmpeg casing.
 Allows you to upload new Arduino firmware to the BlueGigaEmpeg module while it is disconnected from the empeg's docking sled.

 - Both of the above can be connected at the same time, and the BlueGigaEmpeg will get its power from whichever one supplied power to it first.